soywiz-archive/kaifu2x/README.md

   -clca     - Process Luminance & Chroma & Alpha
 ```

+### Some numbers (v0.2.0)

+~~**Note:** As a performance example in a `MBP13@2.4ghz`
+it takes 4 minutes to process a single component for a 470x750 image
+for an output of 940x1500.~~

+And memory used:
+~~**Used:** 1.6GB, **Max Heap:** 2GB~~

+~~Think that in the last step it has to keep 256 times (128 for the input, and 128 for the output)
+the size of your uncompressed 2x image in memory.~~

+~~So a 940x1500 float components, requires 5.5MB, and 256 times: 1408 MB + some extra stuff like temp buffers and so.~~

+~~**NOTE:** Future versions will use less memory: https://github.com/soywiz/kaifu2x/issues/1 but that will require
+fixing an issue on edges (probably padding-related).~~

-### Some numbers
+### Some numbers (v0.3.0)

 **Note:** As a performance example in a `MBP13@2.4ghz`
-it takes 4 minutes to process a single component for a 470x750 image
+it takes 2 minutes to scale 2x a single component for a 470x750 image
 for an output of 940x1500.

-And memory used:
-**Used:** 1.6GB, **Max Heap:** 2GB

-Think that in the last step it has to keep 256 times (128 for the input, and 128 for the output)
-the size of your uncompressed 2x image in memory.

-So a 940x1500 float components, requires 5.5MB, and 256 times: 1408 MB + some extra stuff like temp buffers and so.

-**NOTE:** Future versions will use less memory: https://github.com/soywiz/kaifu2x/issues/1 but that will require
-fixing an issue on edges (probably padding-related).
+Version 0.3.0, successfully partition the image in chunks of 128x128 by default (you can adjust chunk size).
+So the memory requirements are now much lower.
+128*128*4*256=16MB, and it is typical that the cli uses around ~50MB
+for any image size, though times still are slow until hardware acceleration is implemented.
+Also processor caches
+are most likely to hit, so for bigger images this is better.

 ### How does this work?